theonejj/ansible-zfs_on_root/README.md

 ## Helper Scripts

 * [do_ssh.sh](docs/do_ssh_helper_script.md) - Makes a LiveCD environment accessible to Ansible via SSH.
-* [partition_drive_helper.sh](docs/partition_drive_helper_script.md) - documents disk partitions values used and will help you go from a blank replacement device to a fully repaired system.
+* NOT UPDATED YET - for 20.04 still: [partition_drive_helper.sh](docs/partition_drive_helper_script.md) - documents disk partitions values used and will help you go from a blank replacement device to a fully repaired system.

 ---